braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/segment.md

 You can view your data in the [custom event dashboard][22], the [revenue dashboard][28] or by [creating a segment][23].
 The custom event dashboard allows you to view custom event counts over time.
 Note that you will not be able to use [formulas][24] that include MAU and DAU statistics.

-If you're sending purchase data to Braze (see [Completed Order][4]), the [revenue dashboard][28] allows you to view data on revenue or purchases over specific periods of time or your app's total revenue.
+If you're sending purchase data to Braze (see [Completed Order][1]), the [revenue dashboard][28] allows you to view data on revenue or purchases over specific periods of time or your app's total revenue.

 [Creating a segment][26] allows you to filter your users based on custom event data and custom attribute data.
 Note that filters related to automatically collected session data (such as "first used app" and "last used app") will not work.

-## Common Issues Integrating Segment with Braze
+## Best Practices

 ### Review Use Cases To Avoid Data Overages

 Segment __does not__ have a limit on the number of data elements clients send to them.
 Segment allows you to send all or turn on which events you will send to Braze.
 Rather than sending all of your events using Segment, we suggest that you review use cases with your marketing and editorial teams to determine which events you will send to Braze to avoid data overages.

-### Understand the Difference between ‘Customer API Endpoint’ vs ‘Custom REST API Endpoint’
+### Understand the Difference between ‘Custom API Endpoint’ vs ‘Custom REST API Endpoint’

+{% alert important %}
+Braze no longer provides _custom_ endpoints or instances.
+Please see our Instance documentation for more information and to see which instances, SDK endpoints, and REST endpoints you have available to you.
+{% endalert %}

-‘Custom API Endpoint’ corresponds to the custom endpoint that Braze sets up for your SDK (for example, `sdk.iad-03.braze.com`).
-A ‘Custom REST API Endpoint’ does not exist as Braze does not have custom endpoints for REST API calls.
+Your Braze API Endpoint (called the "Custom API Endpoint" in Segment) is the endpoint that Braze sets up for your SDK (for example, `sdk.iad-03.braze.com`).
+Your Braze REST API Endpoint (called the "Custom REST API Endpoint" in Segment) is the REST API Endpoint

-### Ensure ‘Customer API Endpoint’ is Input into Segment Correctly
+### Ensure ‘Custom API Endpoint’ is Input into Segment Correctly

-Ensure that you input your proper Customer API Endpoint (for example, `customer.iad-03.braze.com`) into the Segment dashboard.
-The Braze integration will break if it has been entered as the Custom REST API Endpoint (for example, `https://sdk.iad-03.braze.com`), as Segment will automatically attempt to add `https://` for you, resulting in Braze initializing with the custom endpoint of `https://https://sdk.iad-03.braze.com`.
+Ensure that you input your proper API Endpoint in the proper format (for example, `customer.iad-03.braze.com`) into the Segment dashboard.

+The Braze integration will break if it has been entered as the Custom REST API Endpoint (for example: `sdk.iad-03.braze.com`), as Segment will automatically add `https://` to the beginning of the endpoint for you, resulting in Braze initializing with the custom endpoint of `https://https://sdk.iad-03.braze.com`.

 ### Ensure API Key is Input Correctly